Green Card Abandonment

 Lawful permanent residents within Denmark can send their I-407 and green card to the London USCIS Field Office by following the instructions on this web page.
 When mailing the I-407 directly to the USCIS office in London the DHS records will be updated immediately upon receipt of the form (and card).

 Please note that when you mail your I-407 and accompanying documents to the USCIS London field office from Denmark you will have to provide a self-addressed envelope, but stamps are not needed.
 Alternatively you can provide your e-mail address, and an encrypted electronic version of the processed form will be sent to the e-mail address you provide.

 It is also possible to file the I-407 with the consular section in Copenhagen, who will then forward the form and card to USCIS.
-If you choose this option please print out and complete the I-407 form [PDF 624Kb] and send it to us at the following address:
+If you choose this option please print out and complete the I-407 form as described in the instructions and send it to us at the following address:

 Attn: Consular Section/I-407